-Students facing grave medical, personal, or family emergencies at the time of a final exam may petition the Committee on Academic Standing for permission to complete the final exam or paper at a later date.
+Students facing medical, personal, or family emergencies at the time of a final exam or at the due date of a final paper or project may petition the Committee on Academic Standing for permission to complete the final exam, paper, or project at a later date.
 Students will receive a temporary mark of IN (Incomplete) until the work is completed.
 For more information, see the Grades section of this Bulletin.